**These posts often contain affiliate links. Please see our disclosure policy for details.**

 How to Make Wood Burned Christmas Ornaments on Wood Slices

-Step 1: Prep Wood Slices
+Step 1: Prepare the Wood Slices.

 The easiest way to make these ornaments is to use tree slices that have a small hole drilled at the top.
 This makes it easy to thread twine through and create a ready-to-hang ornament.